ypaulsussman/yblog/content/posts_to_write.md

 1. **Idea:** "ThousandWord"

    - Repository for collected PF01 images
+   - Use as practice w/ ElasticSearch
    - On top of a PG database?
-   - Use as practice w/ Redis/ElasticSearch/any search-or-filter-heavy stack

 1. **Idea:** "Cardbuilder"

    - The grammarly for SRS cardbuilding
+   - Declarative/content knowledge: SRS
+   - Explicit procedural knowledge: checklist
+   - Implicit procedural knowledge: practice

+1. Expanding what we know [vs] applying what we know -- [how to do one of those better] is what to research, perhaps? (instead of SRS for non-declarative/content knowledges)